-The heated surface of the rollers could be made with ceramic, ceramic-tourmaline, or titanium, just like a traditional curling wand.
+The heated surface of the hair roller could be made with ceramic, ceramic-tourmaline, or titanium, just like a traditional curling iron.
 The size of the curlers varies from small to large curlers, giving users plenty of styling options.
-To get longer lasting curls, you could give your tresses (with the rollers still attached) a spritz of setting spray or after removing the rollers.
-You could also apply a thermal styling gel on the mane before curling.

 Hot rollers were extremely popular in the mid-90s when the “Rachel” hairstyle was trendy.
-But the love for hot rollers faded as the Rachel’s popularity waned.
-During this time, curling irons and flat irons became more popular than hot rollers.
+But the love for hot rollers as hair styling tool faded as the Rachel’s popularity waned.
+During this time, curling irons and flat irons became more popular than hot rollers as curling tool.

-Factors to Consider Before Buying Hot Rollers or a Curling Wand
+Factors to Consider Before Buying Hot Rollers or a Curling Iron

 Ease of Use

-Hot Rollers vs Curling Iron: 5 Reasons Why Curling Irons are Better
+Hot Rollers vs Curling Irons: 5 Reasons Why Curling Irons are Better

-Most hot rollers come with features that are standard in basic curling wands including tourmaline, tourmaline-ceramic, or titanium heating surface, a built-in clip, and different curler sizes.
+Most hot rollers come with features that are standard in basic curling irons including tourmaline, tourmaline-ceramic, or titanium heating surface, a built-in clip, and different curler sizes.
 That’s pretty much it.

-Curling wands, on the other hand, offer more styling choices as far as features go.
-Some come with basic features like a timer, variable heat settings, and different wand designs.
-Others have auto-shutoff feature, quick heat-up, LCD display, and so on.
+Curling irons, on the other hand, offer more styling choices as far as features go.
+Some of these styling tools come with basic features like a timer, variable heat settings, and different wand designs.
+Others have auto-shutoff features, quick heat-up, LCD displays, and so on.

 Price and Quality